thesandboxgame/sandbox-smart-contracts/src/solc_0.8.15/raffle/GenericRaffle.md

 ```Solidity
 function toggleSale() external onlyOwner
 ```
  * pause or unpause the contract.
-Emits the {SaleToggled} event
+Emits the `SaleToggled` event

 ----
 ```Solidity